 With that being said, we’d love to introduce you to some of our partners.

-Contentful has seen widespread adoption across multiple industries and is considered the defacto standard to which most other CMS providers are held.
-We like them for clients who demand super high availability (99.9995%+), white-glove service at enterprise scale and are looking to invest in a solution that will serve them well for years to come.
+Contentful has seen widespread adoption across multiple industries and is considered the de facto standard to which most other CMS providers are held.
+We like them for clients who demand super high availability (99.9995%+), and white-glove service at an enterprise scale and are looking to invest in a solution that will serve them well for years to come.